THU-KEG/CLEVE/struct/README.md

 * Follow the README in the main folder and get ```[nyt_parsed_file]```.
 * Put ```glove.6B.300d.txt``` to this folder.
 * Convert AMR file to the DGL format ```python load_AMR.py --amr_file [nyt_parsed_file]```, and the converted file will in ```GCC/data```
-* Pre-training: ```bash scripts/pretrain.sh <gpu> --moco --nce-k 16384```
+* Pre-training: ```bash scripts/pretrain.sh <gpu> --moco --nce-k 1800```

+> You may want to adjust parameters based on the concrete data.
+For example, the ```nce-k``` parameter is the queue size of MoCo, which need to be small compared to the **data size**, but in the meanwhile be as large as possible to maintain a good contrastive training performance.
+6% is a good portion, so if you have 30,000 data, nec-k could be 1800.
+Reasons can be found [here](https://github.com/facebookresearch/moco/issues/24#issuecomment-631233654). ```rw-hops``` controls the size of subgraphs, which should be small compared to the average graph size.

 ## Down-stream Usage
 Dumped parameters can be loaded into the model ```GCC/gcc/models/graph_encoder.py```.
 The output ```x``` is graph representations, ```node_reps``` is node representations.
 The pre-trained model can be used to AMR-knowledge-related tasks.
 More details for down-stream usage can be found in [GCC](https://github.com/THUDM/GCC).

 ## Main difference between the GCC and this codebase
 * input files are different.
 Our DGL file contains token semantic information and edge information.
 Core codes: ```load_AMR.py```.
 * Node embedding and edge embedding.
 We use semantic embedding (Glove embedding) for nodes and edges (random initialization).
 GCC ignores edge information and semantic embedding for nodes.
 Core codes: ```GCC/gcc/models/graph_encoder.py, GCC/train.py```.
-Note: Of course, glove embedding can be replaced by contextual representations such as BERT and RoBERTa.
+> Note: Of course, glove embedding can be replaced by contextual representations such as BERT and RoBERTa.
 However, BERT and RoBERTa will require you have much more GPU memory.
 Due to the hardware limitation, we use glove embedding here.

 ## Cite
 Please cite GCC and our paper if you find this code helpful.